Downtown Jacksonville as seen from the St. John's River

 Here are a few of the top places to dine out in Jax, according to The Culture Trip’s guide to where to eat in Jacksonville.

-1. Matthew’s Restaurant: Feast on French and Mediterranean cuisine at this classy mainstay.
+• Matthew’s Restaurant: Feast on French and Mediterranean cuisine at this classy mainstay.

-2. Ragtime Tavern: An Atlantic Beach hotspot serving up Cajun seafood and a lively atmosphere.
+• Ragtime Tavern: An Atlantic Beach hotspot serving up Cajun seafood and a lively atmosphere.

-3. Orsay: French specialties with, the restaurant says, “a touch of Southern influence.”
+• Orsay: French specialties with, the restaurant says, “a touch of Southern influence.”

-4. Taverna: Italian fare (pizza with salumi and a fried egg, anyone?) and a sizable selection of craft cocktails and wines by the glass.
+• Taverna San Marco: Italian fare (pizza with salumi and a fried egg, anyone?) and a sizable selection of craft cocktails and wines by the glass.

-12. You’ll Need a Car to Get Around
+12. You’ll Need a Car To Get Around.

 You tend to hear the term “sprawl” associated with Jacksonville because of how the metropolis spreads out over so many square miles.
 As you’d expect, having a car is nearly a necessity.
 The average household has two cars, and a typical commute time is about 25 minutes, though that can vary based on traffic and proximity to downtown.
 As for public transit, you have a couple of options: There’s an extensive network of buses, but the Jacksonville Skyway, a free monorail system, spans a mere 2.5 miles.
 Not much help there!